miurahr/py7zr/docs/specification/fileformat.rst

 creating 7-zip files.
 Information is provided on the records and fields that describe what a .7z file is.

+This specification does not provide technical specification of compression methods such as LZMA, LZMA2, Delta, BCJ and every other methods.
+It also does not provide technical specification of encryption and hash methods such as AES and SHA256.

 Trademarks
 ----------